GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Differential_expression_analysis/voom_analysis/README.md

 ## 2. Generate files containing reads counts data

 "Counts were taken from reads mapped to both of the COREs between orthologous pairs.
-Thus counts are taken from hihgly similar regions of the orthologs to account for differences in length between orthologous pairs resulting from incompletely reconstructed orthologs" -- Boatwright et al., 2018
+Thus counts are taken from highly similar regions of the orthologs to account for differences in length between orthologous pairs resulting from incompletely reconstructed orthologs" -- Boatwright et al., 2018

 ### 2.1 Count reads